-When developing training programs, you can dilute the risk of cognitive overload by recognising these signs and addressing the possible causes before they happen within your program.
+When developing training programs, you can dilute the risk of cognitive overload by recognizing these signs and addressing the possible causes before they happen within your program.

-Provide a recognisable environment where it's safe to fail
+Provide a recognizable environment where it's safe to fail

-In many traditional learning and training settings, learners listen to and are shown information and are then expected to apply all their learnings in the real world, often without the opportunity to practice or prepare themselves.
-This can lead to cognitive overload as the learner is just not well-equipped enough to apply their learnings, which in turn can cause panic and fear of failure.
-It’s important to provide an environment where the learner is able to test their new learnings without consequence if they don’t apply them right the first time.
+In many traditional learning and training settings, learners listen to and are shown information and are then expected to apply all their learning in the real world, often without the opportunity to practice or prepare themselves.
+This can lead to cognitive overload as the learner is just not well-equipped enough to apply their learning, which in turn can cause panic and fear of failure.
+It’s important to provide an environment where the learner is able to test their new learning without consequence if they don’t apply them right the first time.